sicstus— SICStus Prolog Development System

 Start without the initial version message.

 Ensure that the file prolog-file is loaded on startup.
 This is done before any initialization file is loaded.
-Only one -l option is allowed.
+The -l option can be specified more than once, and all files will be loaded in the order specified.

 Restore the saved-state saved-state on startup.
 This is done before any prolog-file or initialization file is loaded.
 Only one -r option is allowed.